OpenEvalProject/evals/manuscripts/elife-105696/v1/manuscript.md

 We characterized dose–response curves in both WT and mutant NaV1.2 and NaV1.6 channels by pulsing cells from –80 to –12 mV for 20 ms at a rate of 0.5 Hz to establish a baseline current.
 Cells were then perfused with GNE-4076 starting at 30 nM and increased up to 100 μM.
 To allow adequate GNE-4076 onboarding to NaV isoforms/mutants at each successive dose, cells were depolarized to –12 mV for 10 s followed by similar test pulses used to acquire baseline current.
 Between dose increases, cells were held at –80 mV to allow adequate unbinding of GNE-4076.

 We also characterized the activation and steady-state inactivation properties of both WT and mutant NaV1.2 and NaV1.6 channels.
 To measure activation, we used a holding voltage of –80 mV, a short 20ms pre-pulse to –120 mV, and a 30-ms pulse to voltages ranging from –100 to –20 mV in steps of 5 mV at a rate of once per 3 s.
 P/4 leak subtraction was used to reduce leak currents.
 The peaks of the resulting NaV currents were measured.
 Conductance was calculated using the equation: G = I/(V – VNa), normalized, and plotted as a function of voltage.
 To measure inactivation, we started at a holding voltage of –120 mV to bring the channels fully into the closed state (about 1 min).
 We then pulsed to –12 mV while reducing the holding voltage from –120 to +30 mV in steps of 5 mV at a rate of once per 5 s.
 The peaks of the resulting NaV currents were measured, normalized, and plotted as a function of voltage.
-To quantify these biophysical properties, we fit the activation and inactivation curves to the following Boltzmann equations:G/Gmax=1−11+e(v−v1/2/sf)(activation)I/Imax=11+e(v−v1/2/sf)(inactivation)\begin{document}$$\displaystyle G/Gmax=1-\frac{1}{1+e^{(v-v_{1/2}/sf )} }\, (activation)\, I/Imax=\frac{1}{1+e^{(v-v_{1/2}/sf)}}\,(inactivation) $$\end{document}
+To quantify these biophysical properties, we fit the activation and inactivation curves to the following Boltzmann equations:

+$$
+G/Gmax=1−\frac{1}{1+e^{(v−v_{1/2}/sf)}}(activation)I/Imax=\frac{1}{1+e^{(v−v_{1/2}/sf)}}(inactivation)
+$$

 V1/2 is the voltage where half-maximal peak conductance (or current) was observed, and sf is the slope factor.

-## Ex vivo electrophysiology
+#### Ex vivo electrophysiology

 Mice aged P18–P59 were anesthetized with isoflurane prior to harvesting the brain.
 Dissected brains were immediately placed in cutting solution (4°C) containing 87 mM NaCl, 25 mM NaHCO3, 25 mM glucose, 75 mM sucrose, 2.5 mM KCl, 1.25 mM NaH2PO4, 0.5 mM CaCl2, and 7 mM MgCl2 that is bubbled with 5% CO2/95% O2.
 Coronal slices were prepared from the medial prefrontal cortex (PFC) at a thickness of 250 µm and placed in a holding chamber warmed to 33°C for 30 min.
 Slices were then allowed to recover at room temperature until recording.
 Recordings were performed at 31–33°C in a solution containing 125 mM NaCl, 2.5 mM KCl, 2 mM CaCl2, 1 mM MgCl2, 25 mM NaHCO3, 1.25 mM NaH2PO4, and 25 mM glucose that is bubbled with 5% CO2/95% O2.
 Osmolarity of the recording solution was adjusted to approximately 309 mOsm.